piyushahuja/piyushahuja.github.io/_pages/about.md

 <!-- <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='130px' />
  -->

-I am currenty working full time as a software engineer in Cambridge (UK).
+I am currenty working as a software engineer in Cambridge (UK).

 I enjoy learning, teaching, and creative collaborations.
 I am particularly interested in alternative economic and social arrangements to academia that encourage the pursuit of research, higher learning and teaching.